rs1myers/hugotufte2/content/articles/quantum_interpretations/index.md

 ---

-Quantum mechanics is one of the most successful scientific theories in history.
+Quantum mechanics is arguably the most successful scientific theories in history.
 Its mathematical formalism makes stunningly accurate predictions, and its principles are embedded in technologies ranging from lasers to semiconductors.
 And yet—despite its extraordinary practical power—the theory says remarkably little about what reality *is*.

 Quantum mechanics tells us how to calculate probabilities of outcomes, but not why those probabilities arise.
 It describes how measurements correlate with observations, but remains silent on what, if anything, is “really happening” between observations.
 This silence has left a gaping metaphysical question: What is the reality behind the math?